 - If XSTATE_BV[i] = 0, the state component is set to its initial configuration.
 Section 13.6 specifies the initial configuration of each state component.
 If XSTATE_BV[1] = 0, XRSTORS initializes MXCSR to 1F80H. - State component i is set to its initial configuration as indicated above if RFBM[i] = 1 and XSTATE_BV[i] = 0 even if XCOMP_BV[i] = 0.
 This is true for all values of i, including 0 (x87 state) and 1 (SSE state). - If XSTATE_BV[i] = 1, the state component is loaded with data from the XSAVE area.
-See Section 13.5 for specifics for each state component and for details regarding mode-specific operation and operation determined by instruction prefixes; in particular, see Section 13.5.6 for some special treatment of PT state by XRSTORS.
+See Section 13.5 for specifics for each state component and for details regarding mode-specific operation and operation determined by instruction prefixes; in particular, see Section 13.5.6 and Section 13.5.10 for special treatment by XRSTORS of PT state and LBR state, respectively.
 See Section 13.13 for details regarding faults caused by memory accesses.